kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/rosa/external-auth.md

 ### Setting up RBAC

-When `enableExternalAuthProviders` is set to `true`, ROSA provider will generate a temporarily admin kubeconfig secert in the same namespace named `<cluster-name>-bootstrap-kubeconfig`.
-This kubeonconfig can be used to access the cluster to setup RBAC for oidc users/groups.
+When `enableExternalAuthProviders` is set to `true`, ROSA provider will generate a temporary admin kubeconfig secret in the same namespace named `<cluster-name>-bootstrap-kubeconfig`.
+This kubeconfig can be used to access the cluster to setup RBAC for OIDC users/groups.

-For example, bind the `cluster-admin` to an oidc group, to give admin permissions to all users part of that group:
+The following example binds the `cluster-admin` role to an OIDC group, giving all users in that group admin permissions.
 ```shell
 kubectl get secret <cluster-name>-bootstrap-kubeconfig -o jsonpath='{.data.value}' | base64 -d > /tmp/capi-admin-kubeconfig
 export KUBECONFIG=/tmp/capi-admin-kubeconfig